Frequently Asked Questions

 Q. Is the inventory software available for Macintosh?

-A. No. The Inventory software is currently available for the following Microsoft Windows operating systems: Windows XP, Vista, Windows 7, and Windows 8.
+A. No. The Inventory software is currently available for the following Microsoft Windows operating systems: Windows XP, Vista, Windows 7, Windows 8, and Windows 10.

 Q. How do I know if the Pilot Nursery Grower's Price Endorsement is available for my state?